cigregret/lmop/content/Lost Mines of Phandelver/Session Notes (Public)/Session 1 - The Lost Mines of Phandelver.md

 ---

 IRL Date: May 1, 2025
-In-Universe Date: Flamerule 25, 1691
+In-Universe Date: Flamerule 23, 1691
 Present Members:
 [[Fry]]
 [[Madame Wonder]]
 [[Archibald]]

-### Background
+### Initial Campaign Background
 More than five hundred years ago, clans of dwarves and gnomes made an agreement known as the [[Phandelver's Pact]], by which they would share a rich mine in a wondrous cavern known as [[Wave Echo Cave]].
 In addition to its mineral wealth, the mine contained great magical power.
 Human spellcasters allied themselves with the dwarves and gnomes to channel and bind that energy into a great forge (called the [[Forge of Spells]]), where magic items could be crafted.
 Times were good, and the nearby human town of [[Phandalin]] (pronounced fan-duh-lin) prospered as well.
 But then disaster struck when orcs swept through the North and laid waste to all in their path.

 A powerful force of orcs reinforced by evil mercenary wizards attacked [[Wave Echo Cave]] to seize its riches and magic treasures.
 Human wizards fought alongside their dwarf and gnome allies to defend the [[Forge of Spells]], and the ensuing spell battle destroyed much of the cavern.
 Few survived the cave-ins and tremors, and the location of [[Wave Echo Cave]] was lost.